 The PRA's group consolidated supervision of the Group is conducted through a variety of regulatory tools, including (but not limited to) the collection of information by way of prudential returns or cross-firm reviews, reports obtained from skilled persons, regular supervisory visits and regular meetings with management and Directors to discuss issues such as strategy, governance, financial and operational resilience, risk management, and recovery and resolution.
 Both the PRA and the FCA apply standards that either align, anticipate or go beyond requirements established by global or EU standards, whether in relation to capital, leverage and liquidity, resolvability or matters of conduct.
 The FCA's supervision of the Group's UK firms is carried out through, among other tools, proactive engagement, regular thematic work and project work based on the FCA's sector assessments, which analyse the different areas of the market and potential future risks.
 The FCA and the PRA also apply the 'Senior Managers and Certification Regime' which imposes a regulatory approval, individual accountability and fitness and propriety framework in respect of senior individuals within relevant firms.
-FCA supervision of UK banks has focused on conduct risk and client outcomes, including market operations, anti-money laundering, LIBOR transition, and fair pricing.
-PRA supervision has focused on capital and liquidity management, credit risk management, board effectiveness, operational resilience and resolvability.
-Both the PRA and the FCA have assessed the impact of the COVID-19 pandemic and Brexit on UK financial markets and customers.
+FCA supervision of UK banks has focused on conduct risk and client outcomes, including market operations, anti-money laundering and fair pricing.
+PRA supervision has focused on financial resilience, credit risk management, board effectiveness, operational resilience, climate risk and resolvability, where resolvability is reviewed in conjunction with the Resolution Directorate (a separate division of the BoE).
+Both the PRA and the FCA have assessed the impact of the COVID-19 pandemic and Brexit on UK financial markets and customers as well as the orderly transition away from LIBOR.